rgiovani/webapi-noframework/readme.md

 or
 npm start

-#to execute this use -> bash script.sh OR sh script.sh
+#to execute script.sh use -> bash script.sh OR sh script.sh
 ```

 ### **Projeto criado para estudo**.